geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 In 2026, we need to improve our ability to find new customers and get them to download the system.
 Some possible activities include:

-*New partnerships with community organizations.* These organizations might include Master Gardener associations, school garden programs, and/or food non-profits.
+*Partnerships with community organizations.* These organizations might include Master Gardener associations, school garden programs, and/or food non-profits.
 Note that developing a viable partnership with an organization might require enhancing the GGC app with new features.

 *Improving GGC's social proof.* Social proof is a psychological phenomenon where people look to the actions and behaviors of others to guide their own decisions, especially in situations of uncertainty.
 It can be created from positive reviews, endorsements from experts or celebrities, high follower counts, or certifications.
 In 2026, we can solicit reviews, awards, or endorsements to improve the social proof of GGC.